 Nestle wraps up share buyback, cooks up another

-[GENEVA] Swiss food giant Nestle wrapped up Monday a huge share buyback programme launched in 2017, and confirmed another is imminent as it pursues a shake-up of its vast brand portfolio.
+SWISS food giant Nestle wrapped up on Monday a huge share buyback programme launched in 2017, and confirmed that another is imminent as it pursues a shake-up of its vast brand portfolio.

-A Nestle statement said the group had completed a share buyback programme worth 20 billion euros (S$27.7 billion) and would launch the next for the same amount on January 3.
+A Nestle statement said the group had completed a share buyback programme worth 20 billion euros (S$30.2 billion) and would launch the next for the same amount on Jan 3.

 The first programme that began on July 4, 2017 has allowed Nestle to acquire more than 225 million of its own shares, which have been cancelled or are to be cancelled in the coming months.